top of page

 How To Travel With Your Dogs By Train In India: A Detailed Guide

-I recently traveled with my two dogs by train from Bangalore to New Delhi and I'm writing this detailed guide on the process involved in traveling by train with dogs in India.
+I have traveled with my two dogs by train from Bangalore to New Delhi and then from Rishikesh to Jaipur so I'm writing this detailed guide on the process involved in traveling by train with dogs in India, both using the First AC and the luggage carrier option.

 Thanks to social media and the growing popularity of the pets-being-family sentiment, we pet-parents now can be relieved that we can travel across the country with our dogs.
 And the best and the most economical way to travel with your pets is the good ol' train!
 And trust me, traveling first class in the train is a whole experience of its own.
 It's like having your own private 'chalet' on the train where you, your co-traveler and your dogs have all the privacy in the world!
 However, as romantic as the idea of traveling with your dog/s sounds, it's not without its share of formalities, procedures and confusion.
 Since I was going to embark on first such journey of my life, I did my research, followed pieces of advice scattered online and in dog communities and learned the rest as I went.
 So here's everything I know about traveling with your pets -- in my case two dogs -- on the Indian railways so that you can also do a train journey with your dogs successfully and with minimum hassle.
 And the best part is that you only have to learn this process once.
 The second time you do this, it'll still involve as many steps, but then, you'll know exactly what to do.